Graciekroos/SNPcalling_2022/README.md

 mkdir aligned_samples
 ```

-I then made a text file in a text editor called popmap.txt.
+I then used a text editor to make a file called popmap.txt.
 This file excluded 8 samples that were not part of my data but were run on the same lane.
 I then imported this into the alignment folder.
 I was then able to run refmap, specifying the number of CPU's the programme was running as 4 (-T).

 ```
 ref_map.pl --samples ./aligned_samples/ --popmap ./popmap.txt -T 4 -o ./output_refmap